-Serbia: Coal power generation capacities, CO2 and RES18.
-August 2015. / News Serbia Energy
+Serbia: Coal power generation capacities, CO2 and RES, News Serbia Energy

 The Serbian capacities of 3.935 MW are organized in three state-controlled regional entities – Nikola Tesla, Kostolac and Panonske Thermal Power Plants.
 Oil production has doubled in the previous ten years, whereas the production of gas has been considerably replaced with importing.
 Serbia’s dependence on gas, imported from Russia, through Ukraine and Hungary, reaches 80 percent, which makes it extremely vulnerable to price shocks and jeopardizes the security of supply.
 The oil company NIS is co-owned by the Russian company Gazprom Neft (65.5 %) and the Serbian Government.